waikato-datamining/video-frame-selector/README.md

-                        the comma-separated list of labels that the analysis output must not contain (with high enough scores) (default: None)
+                        the comma-separated list of labels that the analysis output must not contain (with high enough scores) (default: None) --poll_interval POLL_INTERVAL
+                        interval in seconds for polling for result files (default: 0.1)
   --output DIR_OR_FILE  the output directory or file for storing the selected
                         frames (use .avi or .mkv for videos) (default: None) --output_type {jpg,mjpg}